IvanYankov993/DNAScore/notebooks/cnn_single_multi_task_models/README.md

 ---

 ### 4. `Evaluation_lomzov.ipynb`
 - **Description**: A notebook that investigates the inner hyperparameter optimization loop.
-It performs a grid search to evaluate CNN architectures and hyperparameters, visualizing model performance and identifying the best configurations.
+It performs analysis on a grid search to evaluate the impact of CNN architectures and hyperparameters, visualizing model performance and identifying the best configurations.
+These are restrospective analysis to grasp a better understansind of the CNN architercture and hyperparameters impact on the multitask performance.
+In addition it evaluates the error in the learned relationship between dG=dH-TdS.

 ---